 Students are eligible to apply for unconditional admission to the Master of Education degree program in Educational Leadership if they meet the following requirements:

 - Applicants must meet the admission requirements for Graduate College.

 - A valid Arkansas teacher's license.

 - Approval from the Program Director.

-- A minimum of 34 semester hours (all at the 6000 level) must be completed, including
+- The student must complete a minimum of 34 semester hours (all at the 6000 level) including

 EDLD 6002 Administrative Law